nmiyake/go-docker-images/README.md

 go-1.8-rpm-fpm
 --------------
 Docker image based on `golang:1.8` that also has `rpm` and `fpm` installed.
-The image is set to run as the user "gouser" rather than root.
+The user creates a user called `gouser`.
+By default, this user is not used (the container is still run as `root` by default).
+However, the image contains a script called `/run-as-gouser.sh` that can be used to run the provided commands as `gouser`.
+The `USER_ID` environment variable can be used to set the UID of `gouser`.